rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 Religious icons were either extremely sacred or extremely sacrilegious.
 The existence of iconoclast movements is itself testament to the spiritual power of images in the [ancient view](index.md).

 That said, were the iconoclasts right to destroy icons?
+Were the reformers right to build bland churches?
 Or were the iconoclasts demonically deceived?
 What is the truth of religious icons?